 Flores.
 The name of an island we haven’t heard before our three months trip through Indonesia.
 A comparatively small number of tourists make it further east than Bali or Lombok, so the island of Flores stayed relatively untouched.
-The island, however, gets increasingly better known for its up to three meter long inhabitants, the Komodo Dragons.
+The island, however, gets increasingly better known for its up to three-meter long inhabitants, the Komodo Dragons.
 But it has so much more to offer than just these poisonous lizards.
-In the following article you will find out our Highlights in Flores and why Flores is worth visiting not just once.
+In the following article, you will find out our highlights on Flores Indonesia and why Flores is worth visiting not just once.
 Unknown Flores, here we come!

 One million inhabitants on an area that is 220 miles wide.
 Happy people and the most beautiful landscapes you can imagine literally everywhere – that’s Flores, an island of Nusa Tenggara.
 The name Flores originates from Portuguese and means as much as Flowers.